ayush-india/config/README.md

- Hello it is all of the config files which i use on my Lubuntu system
+ Hello it is all of the config files which i use on my Lubuntu system and also ubunut

 NOTE: remove all fish.tmp. files form the fish dir to remove all the temporaye enviroment variables required : Goneovim https://github.com/akiyosi/goneovim